-- Do you want to find out whether we will cover the medical care or services you want? - you can ask us to make a coverage decision for you.
-Go to "Step-by-step: How to ask for a coverage decision" - Have we already told you that we will not cover or pay for a medical service in the way that you want it to be covered or paid for? - you can make an appeal.
+- To find out whether we will cover the medical care you want - you can ask us to make a coverage decision for you.
+Go to "Step-by-step: How to ask for a coverage decision" - If we already told you that we will not cover or pay for a medical service in the way that you want it to be covered or paid for - you can make an appeal.
 (This means you are asking us to reconsider.)
-Skip ahead to "Step-bystep: How to make a Level 1 Appeal" - Do you want to ask us to pay you back for medical care or services you have already received and paid for? - you can send us the bill.
+Skip ahead to "Step-bystep: How to make a Level 1 Appeal" - If you want to ask us to pay you back for medical care you have already received and paid for - you can send us the bill.
 Skip ahead to "What if you are asking us to pay you for our share of a bill you have received for medical care?"